CHAPTER 1 – Setting off

-“Listen, sorry to interrupt you pit show, I’m looking for someone name Gorcio, or just any information on a magic sword hanging around down here?”
+“Listen, sorry to interrupt your pit show, I’m looking for someone named Gorciao, or just any information on a magic sword around here?”

 The rats stared more.
 One rat in the back arched his arm further so his pit stuck out more.
 He was just trying to help.

 After a moment, one rat near the side of the cavern lowered his arm, causing the rat next to him to gasp.
 “I know Gorciao,” he said.
 The rat next to him gasped again, even louder.

 Nurdd was thrilled, “can you take me to him?”